-Class Setup: U Shape Tables and chairs with up to 20 women weekly
+Class Setup: U Shape Tables and chairs with about 20 women weekly

 We enjoy Bible study by reading, reacting and implementing that which we have learned and discussed and how it relates to our lives.
 Our programming is generally led from pre-printed books and DVD; we enjoy everything from Adam Hamilton studies to James Moore.
 Our class will often invite guest speakers to share their experiences and teaching with us.

 We meet for dinners, movies, plays and other adventures including day travel and museums.
 As Christians, we take care of our members, church family and community.
 We sit together in the 11 am Traditional Worship service, although some also attend Table of Grace.
 The class is actively involved in the church’s Senior Adults 60+ activities.

 Room N154 | Older adults, mostly empty nesters

 Class Setup: Lecture Style with about 25 people weekly

 This class features a “forum for discussion” on Christian living topics, book studies, outstanding local speakers and Bible study.
 We are active in church ministries and missions and often support through our presence and donations.
 Our programming tends to utilize published curriculum, including publications and DVD based studies.